José Gabriel Funes

-José Gabriel Funes, S.J. (born January 31, 1963 in Córdoba) is an Argentine Jesuit priest and astronomer.
-He was the Director of the Vatican Observatory from August 19, 2006 until September 18, 2015, when he was succeeded by Pope Francis's appointment of the Reverend Brother Guy Consolmagno, S.J.
+José Gabriel Funes, S.J. (born January 31, 1963, in Córdoba) is an Argentine Jesuit priest and astronomer.
+He was the Director of the Vatican Observatory from August 19, 2006, until September 18, 2015, when he was succeeded by Pope Francis's appointment of Brother Guy Consolmagno, S.J.
 Funes serves on the Advisory Council of METI (Messaging Extraterrestrial Intelligence).

 Biography

 He has a master's degree in Astronomy from the Universidad Nacional de Córdoba in Argentina and a doctorate from the University of Padua in Italy.
 He also has a bachelor's degree in philosophy from University del Salvador in Argentina and a bachelor's degree in theology from Pontifical Gregorian University in Rome.
 A member of the Society of Jesus, he was ordained a priest in 1995.
-He joined the Vatican Observatory as a researcher in 2000, and was named its director on August 19, 2006 replacing Fr.
+He joined the Vatican Observatory as a researcher in 2000, and was named its director on August 19, 2006, replacing Fr.
 George Coyne.